-Since these tools are relatively new, you won't find them on roundups or lists because, well, most lists are out of date.
+Since some of these tools are relatively new, you won't find them on roundups or lists because, well, most lists are out of date.
 Let's be honest, most SEO tools come from a time when going after a big keyword was the only path to success.

-Try all of these tools to discover keyword gems and open up some new avenues for traffic.
+Try all of these niche tools to discover keyword gems and open up some new avenues for traffic.

 Fat head keywords are single or double words with an especially high search volume.
 They are some of the most in-demand keywords.
 They only describe your company in broad strokes and are not as specific as long tail keywords.
 Fat head keywords are the natural progression from broad keyword searches.
 They aren't an exact match for the product or service name, but they're a lot closer than broad keyword searches.

 A recent update to the software is the Domain Explorer tool.
 It's your shortcut to understanding your competitors without diving deep into reports or search results.
 You get access to a huge database of 170K+ low-DA websites, can filter by niches, DA, traffic, and monetization, and only English language sites are included.
 You'll figure out how these sites rank well despite low DA, and how you can do it too!
 Use it when entering a new niche, to learn from others' strategies, or to decide on monetization methods.

 Instead, you've got juicy keywords that nobody else is targeting but will bring you lots of traffic if you nail the content around them.

 Long tail keywords are, generally speaking, those phrases with more than three or four words.
 For example, “how to make an omelette” is a long tail keyword while “omelette recipe” is not.
 The majority of search queries have more than one word – they contain multiple terms, many of which are long-tail.

 - Enter a seed keyword – make this short and rather generic.